Missing large

 I’ve never been fond of emoticons (or really understood them, for that matter), but if one existed for “standing ovation,” I’d be using it right HERE to comment on this strip.
 Regardless of the format, it takes personal courage to speak out publicly.
 Nicely done.

-7. about 13 years ago on Endtown
+7. over 13 years ago on Endtown

 “Coating it with steak sauce?
 Using it to clean out my ears?”